 Following reconversion into a Public Limited Sports Company, Betis did not return to the First Division until Lorenzo Serra’s arrival as manager late in the 1993-94 season.
 The promotion obtained in Burgos in 1994 put an end to the Second Division years.
 The presence of the Balearic manager on the bench and blossoming television revenues gave Betis three years to remember.
 In the first season after promotion Betis became the divisions revelation team finishing third in the league table.
 They also finished in the top four in the 1996-97 season and reached the final of the King’s Cup losing to FC Barcelona in extra time.
 The players in that match were Jaro, Jaime, Vidakovic, Ríos, Merino (Ureña, 64) Alexis, Nadj (Olías), Finidi, Cañas (Pier, 71) Jarni, Alfonso.
 Finidi and Alfonso scored in the match.

-Betis suffered a period of instability after Serra’s departure leading to relegation in 2000.
-They regained promotion the following season as runners-up of the Second Division and classified for the UEFA Cup with Juande Ramos on the bench for the 2001-02 season.
+Betis suffered a period of instability after Serra’s departure, leading to relegation in 2000.
+They regained promotion the following season as runners-up of the Second Division and qualified for the UEFA Cup with Juande Ramos on the bench during the 2001-02 season.
 However, a lack of continuity brought with it two mediocre years until Serra’s return.
 During his second stint on the bench, 2005 became Betis’ year.
-The Green-and-Whites finished fourth in the league and won the 2004-05 King’s Cup at the Vicente Calderon Stadium beating CA Osasuna 2-1 (goals by Oliveira and Dani), with the following line-up: Doblas, Melli, Rivas (Lembo, 78), Juanito, Luis Fernández, Arzu (Varela, 67), Marcos Assunçao, Joaquín, Fernando, Edu (Dani, 89) and Oliveira.
+The Green-and-Whites finished fourth in the league and won the 2004-05 King’s Cup, again at Vicente Calderon Stadium, beating CA Osasuna 2-1 (goals by Oliveira and Dani), with the following line-up: Doblas, Melli, Rivas (Lembo, 78), Juanito, Luis Fernández, Arzu (Varela, 67), Marcos Assunçao, Joaquín, Fernando, Edu (Dani, 89) and Oliveira.

 Two months later Betis became the first Andalusian club to qualify for the European Cup in the new Champions League format, eliminating AS Monaco who was runner-up in the 2004 edition.
 Betis contested the Group Stage against the defending champion Liverpool FC, the English Premier League champion Chelsea FC and Anderlecht from Belgium.

-After three years barely maintaining their position in the First Division Betis is finally relegated to the Second Division on 31st May 2009.
-Fifteen days later 65,000 Betis fans demonstrate demanding changes on the board and the resignation of the principal shareholder.
-That day will become known as 15-J (15th July) a decisive demonstration marking club history.
+After three years barely maintaining their position in the First Division Betis is finally relegated to the Second Division on the 31st of May 2009.
+Fifteen days later, 65,000 Betis fans demonstrated demanding changes on the board and the resignation of the principal shareholder.
+That day will become known as 15-J (15th of July) a decisive demonstration marking club history.
 In parallel to these events, legal investigations continued into the lawsuit presented against Manuel Ruiz de Lopera by three associations (Liga de Juristas Béticos, Por Nuestro Betis and Béticos por el Villamarín) for corporate crime.
 Judge Mercedes Alaya headed up the investigation.

 Betis just missed out promotion in the last match of the 2009-10 season and had to remain in the Second Division.
 Ruiz de Lopera tried to sell his share in the company to an investment group led by Luis Oliver but the investigating judge blocked the operation subsequently delegating the voting rights to a judicial panel.